 - 1. If Covenant receives notice of a behavioral issue on a bus, we will pass the information to the parents. - 2.
-Covenant will document the report, but there will be no further disciplinary action by Covenant. - 3.
+Covenant will document the report and further disciplinary action may be taken. - 3.
 Parents are encouraged to contact one another directly if students from two families have a conflict on a bus.
-Covenant will not mediate these situations.